OctopusDeploy/blog/blog/2021-12/deploying-sql-server-dacpac-octopus/index.md

 ## Creating the build

-Before diving into creating the build, you will first want to make sure your build agents are configured to build SQL Server Database projects.
+Before creating the build, first make sure your build agents are configured to build SQL Server Database projects.
 With the exception of SSRS projects, MSBuild is unable to build SSDT projects.
 At a minimum, your build agent requires the following:

 - [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/?q=build+tools#build-tools-for-visual-studio-2019)
 - Data storage and processing build tools workload installed for the Visual Studio Build Tools